-Speaker Pelosi Invites Trump To Deliver State Of The Union As Impeachment Trial Looms
+Trump Accepts Pelosi's Invite To Give State Of The Union As Impeachment Trial Looms

 House Speaker Nancy Pelosi has officially invited President Trump to deliver his annual State of the Union address on Feb.
 4, 2020.